bcorporaal/the-manual/hosting-guidelines.md

 ## The concept
-The UX Cocktail Hour Rotterdam is an informal event for everyone who has an interest in User Experience.
+The UX Cocktail Hour Rotterdam is an informal event for everyone who has an interest in User Experience Design.
 The first UX Cocktail Hour started in 2001 in Amsterdam and is organized by Peter Boersma.
 In 2011 the event found its way to Rotterdam.

 The Rotterdam edition is organized by **[Bob Corporaal](https://reefscape.net)**.

-Each event is at a different location in or nearby Rotterdam.
+Each event is at a different location in or close to Rotterdam.
 Most often at a company or organization that works in the field of UX.
 The goal is to educate and inspire the UX community by sharing knowledge and networking.
-Part of this is having a peek behind the scenes of a company but also meeting other people in the field.
+Part of this is catching a peek behind the scenes of a company but also meeting other people in the field.
 In addition we have speakers and workshops on different topics related to User Experience.
-This can design, research, projects, education, technology, development or any combination.
+This can be design, research, projects, education, technology, development or any combination.
 Of course there is ample opportunity to enjoy a drink and chat.

 We organize about 3 to 4 events a year.
 Currently we have about 1300 members in the community ranging from designers, developers to ux researchers.